-This course is the first of a two-part series.
 This course begins with the concepts of cellular organization of the body, the chemical structure and function of the body, and homeostasis.
-Course work addresses basic anatomy and physiology of body systems, the medical terminology associated with those systems, and lays the groundwork for understanding how the body functions in both health and disease.
-The body systems included in this course are integumentary, musculoskeletal, and nervous.
-Lessons are supported by required lab exercises.
-4 Credit Hours
+Course work addresses basic anatomy and physiology of the body systems, the medical terminology associated with those systems, and lays the groundwork for understanding how the body functions in both health and disease.
+All body systems are included in this course.
+This is an online course.
+3 Credit Hours